ClevelandClinicQHS/sociome/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

+NOTE acknowledging the updated maintainer email address, which has indeed changed.
-There was one NOTE from the check on Windows Server 2022, R-devel, 64 bit on Rhub:

-checking for detritus in the temp directory … NOTE ‘lastMiKTeXException’ Apparently, this is a known issue with Rhub and does not suggest a problem with the package.
+NOTE from the check on Windows Server 2022, R-devel, 64 bit on Rhub: checking for detritus in the temp directory … NOTE ‘lastMiKTeXException’ Apparently, this is a known issue with Rhub and does not suggest a problem with the package.

+NOTE